Sandoramix/42-findmypeer/readme.md

 You can find your peer either from:

 - [x] Table
-- [x] Graphical representation of clusters.
+- [x] Graphical rapresentation of clusters.
+- [x] Graphical rapresentation of each cluster on a single page.

 The search bar is useful for filtering peers by their intra's nickname or by filtering the cluster position (c`<cluster>`r`<row>`p`<pc>`).